 About digital medicine, UX in healthcare and the work of Proteus

 The world’s first digital medicine using a Proteus sensor - Abilify Mycite® was launched in 2017 and is used to help people suffering from serious mental illness.
 The company continues to collaborate with fellow innovators and forward-thinking healthcare providers providing treatment for cardiovascular and metabolic conditions, infectious diseases, and oncology.
-Their revolutionary digital technology, includes the use of DigiMeds™ (medications with Proteus sensors), a wearable patch and a smartphone app.
+Their revolutionary digital technology includes the use of DigiMeds™ (medications with Proteus sensors), a wearable patch and a smartphone app.
 It is primarily designed to give doctors the answers to two basic questions where medication-taking is critical: Did you take the medicine?
 And is it working?

 Amir commented that: "Designing communications for people with serious conditions, some of which can be terminal, directs a different methodology.
 Healthcare in the U.S is being delivered to a wide range of people, by different health providers within a changing and complex marketplace that is heavily regulated.
-It’s not a straight forward task to launch a product and then iterate UX based on actual use.
-The end-to-end experience needs to deliver value for patients, caregivers and health systems at every point in the chain.
+It’s not a straightforward task to launch a product and then iterate UX based on actual use.
+The end-to-end experience needs to deliver value to patients, caregivers and health systems at every point in the chain.
 Each site is different in its approach and this requires careful collaboration and nuances in the way the product is delivered and communicated to ensure the brand experience is consistent, trustworthy and credible at all times.”

 The triple layer of challenges facing digital medicine